 Telecommunications Project.
-In April 2003, MEAG Power issued the 2003 Telecommunications Bonds in the aggregate principal amount of \$32,805,000 in order to reimburse Project One for a portion of the costs of acquisition and construction of the Telecommunications Project.
-On November 5, 2009, MEAG Power issued the 2009 Telecommunications Bonds for the purpose of providing the moneys required to refund all of the then outstanding 2003 Telecommunications Bonds.
-On December 15, 2015, all of the 2009 Telecommunications Bonds then outstanding were paid at maturity.
-As a result, as of the date of this Annual Information Statement, no Telecommunications Bonds remain outstanding.
+On December 15, 2015, all of the Telecommunications Bonds then outstanding were paid at maturity.
+As a result, as of the date of this Annual Information Statement, no Telecommunications Bonds remain outstanding and the Telecommunications Bond Resolution has been cancelled and discharged.
 MEAG Power may issue additional Telecommunications Bonds in the future to finance capital improvements to the Telecommunications Project, but it has no current plans to do so.

 CC Project.
 In September 2002 and October 2003, MEAG Power issued CC Bonds in the aggregate principal amount of \$429,525,000 for the construction of the CC Project.
 In May 2010, MEAG Power issued the 2010A CC Bonds in the aggregate principal amount of \$128,410,000 to, among other things, provide a portion of the moneys required to refund all of the then outstanding 2002B CT Bonds and certain outstanding 2002A CT Bonds and 2003A CC Bonds, as well as make a required deposit to the debt service reserve account established under the CC Bond Resolution.
 In February 2012, MEAG Power issued the 2012A CC Bonds in the aggregate principal amount of \$102,365,000 to, among other things, provide a portion of the moneys required to advance refund certain outstanding 2002A CT Bonds.
 None of the 2002A CT Bonds remain outstanding.
 On November 1, 2013, \$44,280,000 in aggregate principal amount of the 2003A CC Bonds, which consisted of all of the 2003A CC Bonds then outstanding, were redeemed with the proceeds of an advance under the CC Project Revolving Credit Agreement.
-At some point in the future, MEAG Power expects to refund the then outstanding principal amount of such borrowing under the CC Project Revolving Credit Agreement through the issuance of additional CC Bonds.
+On November 28, 2016, the balance outstanding under the CC Project Revolving Credit Agreement, \$36,590,000, was repaid with revenues collected from the CC Participants of \$4,095,000 and the proceeds of an advance under the CC Project 2012A BAN in the amount of \$32,495,000.
+At some point in the future, MEAG Power may refund the then outstanding principal amount of such advance under the CC Project 2012A BAN through the issuance of additional CC Bonds.

-The CC Bonds were outstanding as of both December 31, 2015 and April 30, 2016 in an aggregate principal amount of \$183,825,000.
+The CC Bonds were outstanding as of both December 31, 2016 and April 30, 2017 in an aggregate principal amount of \$169,520,000.